Tisawesomeness/Minecord/README.md

 ### Command List
 #### General Commands
-- `&help` - Displays this help menu.
+- `&help` - Displays the help menu.
 - `&info` - Shows the bot info.
 - `&ping` - Pings the bot.
 - `&invite` - Give the invite link for the bot.